Convince your boss

 Don’t forget to mention discounts!

-• Register early to lock in your early bird discount before rates increase, plus take advantage of substantial discounts for AIA members.
+• Register early to lock in your early bird discount (April 9 deadline) before rates increase, plus take advantage of substantial discounts for AIA members.

-• Book your hotel room in AIA’s official hotel block to know you’re getting the lowest D.C. hotel rates, guaranteed.
+• Book your hotel room in AIA’s official hotel block to know you’re getting the lowest Boston hotel rates, guaranteed.

 Sessions beneficial to your firm’s goals

-With 380+ sessions and seven specialized tracks on current topics defining the industry, you can select the sessions/tracks that are most beneficial.
-For example, if your firm is struggling to win new work in today’s market, check out The Winning Work Strategies Track, designed to help your firm achieve operational success and profitability.
+With 450+ sessions and five specialized tracks on current topics defining the industry, you can select the sessions/tracks that are most beneficial.
+For example, if your firm is struggling to win new work in today’s market, check out the Business & Firm Prosperity Track, designed to help your firm achieve operational success and profitability.
 Or does your boss want you to take on more of a leadership role?
-Check out our The Leadership Track, designed to help you hone your leadership skills.
+Check out our Career Advancement & Leadership Track, designed to help you hone your leadership skills.

 Let your boss know you’ll be taking the sessions that tie to your firm’s long-term and short-term goals or strategic plan.